hxtree/galaxyops/docs/architecture-guidelines.md

 Javascript.
 Typescript offers typehinting, easies in maintenance, and code readability.

-## Repo Structure
+## File Structure

 Parent project folder structure mimics that of Microsoft Rushstack.
+As for individual package files, generally files that change together should stay together.
+Structure code by feature.

 ## Package Manager